 WIC is the special supplemental nutrition program for pregnant women, mothers, and young children.
 Participants learn about nutrition and how to stay healthy, and receive benefits to purchase healthy foods.
 Services are free to those who are eligible.

-Austin is committed to being the most family friendly city in the country with policies and decisions which support and enhance the quality of life for families and children.”
+Austin is committed to being the most family friendly city in the country with policies and decisions that support and enhance the quality of life for families and children.
 This commitment should then be realized through structures which ensure every major city policy is evaluated for its effect on families with children.

 Developing a healthy, informed, productive, culturally tolerant and civic minded citizen.